 Though it’s made of leather, the Haskell is comparatively lightweight, barely more than 2½ pounds, considerably less than any other leather bag we looked at.
 It’s comfy to carry with either the soft leather handle or the shoulder strap.

 Pockets and organization: The Haskell’s two zippered pockets are well planned: One of them has a 15-inch laptop sleeve and a well-built canopy; the other pocket features a few smaller sleeves for slim books, e-readers, or incidental cables.

-Flaws but not dealbreakers: The Fossil isn’t likely to turn heads or draw notice to itself with its understated aesthetics.
-And its leather handle is a slight more rigid than that on many of the other bags we considered.
+The Fossil isn’t likely to turn heads or draw notice to itself with its understated aesthetics.
+And its leather handle is slightly more rigid than that on many of the other bags we considered.
 We suppose that it will soften with a bit more use, but the existence of a break-in period is a tad annoying. unluckily, the bag has only a limited, one-year warranty that covers “defects in material or workmanship.”